Balancing the Use of Water Resources in the Amu Darya Basin

 Dec 11, 2015 – Jessica Lewis

 This map partially depicts areas of Taliban control and support and ISIS presence across Afghanistan as of December 10, 2015 as well as the status of district centers that have been attacked by Taliban militants in 2015.
 Some support zones depicted on the map exceed the bounds of the districts explicitly researched as part of this project.
-These low-confidence support zone assessments are bRead more
+TRead more